Positivist calendar: Calendar

+Comte could be referencing a number of Romans, likely Marcus Atilius Regulus, but also Marcus Atilius Regulus, Marcus Atilius Regulus, Marcus Atilius Regulus Calenus, or Marcus Aquilius Regulus.

+Zeno of Citium, Zeno of Elea, Zeno, could be the namesake of this date.

 Criticism

 In 1849, Comte wrote that he called his calendar a "breach of continuity" with the old way of thinking, and his Humanistic calendar was part of that breach.
 He called it, "a provisional institution, destined for the present exceptional century to serve as an introduction to the abstract worship of Humanity."

 Aside from the religious references the calendar carried, Duncan Steel, author of Marking Time, believes the novelty of the calendar's month names alone helped prevent the wide acceptance of this proposal.

 The main reason that his suggestion [for calendar reform] failed to find favor with many people seems to have been that he insisted on naming the months for various notable persons from historical to modern times, ...
 One must admit that it would seem strange to give the date as the third day of Homer, and with a month named for the bard a reference to "Shakespeare's Twelfth Night" would be ambiguous.

 Author Tricia Lootens writes that the idea of naming days after literary figures, as if they were Catholic Saint days, didn't catch on outside the Positivist movement.

 Outside of positivist circles, canonization of literary secular saints was nearly always slightly tinged with irony or nostalgia, and positivist circles were never large.